M66B/FairEmail/FAQ.md

 	at androidx.room.RoomDatabase.endTransaction(RoomDatabase:584)
 ```

-The cause might be [changes in Android 7 Nougat](https://ericsink.com/entries/sqlite_android_n.html), which is why sqlite isn't bundled anymore since version 1.1970.
+This will affect other apps which use a local database intensively too.
+Most apps store their data in the cloud instead of on the device, which is why this isn't occurring frequently.

 <br />